Alexey Komissarov: Biography

 In March 2015 – appointed as the head the Department of Entrepreneurial Leadership at Moscow "Skolkovo" Management School.

 On March 18, 2015 – Director of the Industrial Development Fund.
 Fund was established after reorganization of the Russian Foundation for Technological Development.
 There were more than 800 applications submitted for this competition.

 On June 3, 2015 – became an independent director in the board of directors at JSC "GLONASS".

-April 6, 2017 - appointed Vice-Rector of the Russian Presidential Academy of National Economy and Public Administration (RANEPA) and the Director of the Graduate School of Public Administration at the RANEPA.
+April 6, 2017 – appointed Vice-Rector of the Russian Presidential Academy of National Economy and Public Administration (RANEPA) and the Graduate School of Public Administration Director at the RANEPA.

-January 23, 2023 - Acting Rector of the Russian Presidential Academy of National Economy and Public Administration (RANEPA) and the Director of the Graduate School of Public Administration at the RANEPA.
+January 23, 2023 – Acting Rector of the Russian Presidential Academy of National Economy and Public Administration (RANEPA) and the Director of the Graduate School of Public Administration at the RANEPA.